ximenafernandez/Persistent_Homology/README.md

-# Persistent_Homology
+# Persistent Homology
-Examples of applications of Persistent Homology
+Notebooks for an introductory talk about Persistent Homology.